sgmonda/stdio/README.md

   -u, --ultima <ARG1>     	A description
 ```

-If a non-spected option is given or a mandatory option is not, an error (followed by the usage message) will be shown, finishing your program automatically.
+If a non-expected option is given or a mandatory option is not, an error (followed by the usage message) will be shown, finishing your program automatically.
 It's cool, isn`t it?

 ### 2.2.
 Read standard input at once